NixOS in The Wild

 Shellcheck and systemd

-Every language, system, or framework leads you down a certain path.
-NixOS coaxes you down the path of writing lots of shell
+you down the path of writing lots of shell scripts with systemd.
+Save

 { pkgs, ... }: